zitup/The-Bet-With-Devil/README.md

 ## Disclaimer

-Disclaimer: This repository is only used for learning purposes.
+This repository is only used for learning purposes.
 Any illegal use is prohibited.
 Any consequences caused by malicious use of this repository have nothing to do with this repository.

 No commercial use!
 No modification!